lilyhoratio/mastermind/README.md

 3. `yarn` to install dependencies
 4. `yarn start` to launch React app

-## Code Highlights
+## Code & Refactoring Highlights

-Because duplicate digits are allowed in the code and guess, the algorithm to get the correct counts for locations and/or digits guessed correctly is a bit trickier.

-### V1 implementation - did not account for potential duplicates in guess
+### Bug fix in algorithm to count exact vs. fuzzy matches

-The counts are not fully correct because the user could guess a duplicate integer.
-For example, if the number was 5124, and the user guessed, 5555, the computer would say say 1 correct location, 3 correct digits (correct answer is 1 correct location, 0 correct digits)
+My first implementation had a bug in counting the exact match vs. fuzzy match of digits in the guess.
+Because the user could enter a code with duplicate digits, the count of fuzzy matches was inflated.
+For example, if the number was 5124, and the user guessed, 5555, the computer indicated 1 exact match and 3 fuzzy matches.

 ```javascript
 const getComputerFeedback = guess => {